ywwbill/YWWTools/README.md

 ## <h2 id="code_examples">Use YWWTools Source Code</h2>

+To integrate my code into your project, please include `YWWTools.jar` and `lib/*.jar` in your project build path.
+Besides, copy `lib/` to your project root directory.

-If you want to integrate my code into your own project, here are examples for running some algorithms in this package.
-For more information, please look at JavaDoc.
+Here are examples for running some algorithms in this package.
+For more information, please look at JavaDoc in `doc/`.

 ## <h2 id="lda_code">LDA Code Examples</h2>